S3 method for class 'ConservationProblem'

 zone

-character name of the zone (not included when the argument to x contains only one management zone).
+character name of the zone (not included if x has a single management zone).

 absolute_abundance

 numeric amount of each feature in the planning units.
-If the problem contains multiple zones, then this column shows how well each feature is represented in a each zone.
+If x has multiple zones, then this column shows how well each feature is represented in a each zone.

 relative_abundance

 numeric proportion of the feature's distribution in the planning units.
-If the argument to na.rm is FALSE, then this column will only contain values equal to one.
-Otherwise, if the argument to na.rm is TRUE and planning units with NA cost data contain non-zero amounts of each feature, then this column will contain values between zero and one.
+If na.rm = FALSE, then this column will only contain values equal to one.
+Otherwise, if na.rm = TRUE and planning units with NA cost data contain non-zero amounts of each feature, then this column will contain values between zero and one.

 Details

-Planning units can have cost data with finite values (e.g., 0.1, 3, 100) and NA values.
+Planning units can have cost data with finite values (e.g., 0.1, 3, 100) and missing (NA) values.
 This functionality is provided so that locations which are not available for protected area acquisition can be included when calculating targets for conservation features (e.g., when targets are specified using add_relative_targets()).
-If the total amount of each feature in all the planning units is required---including the planning units with NA cost data---then the the na.rm argument should be set to FALSE.
-However, if the planning units with NA cost data should be excluded---for instance, to calculate the highest feasible targets for each feature---then the na.rm argument should be set to TRUE.
+If the total amount of each feature in all the planning units is required (including the planning units with NA cost data), then use na.rm = FALSE.
+However, if the planning units with NA cost data should be excluded, then use na.rm = TRUE.
+For example, na.rm = TRUE may be useful for calculating the maximum feasible target for each feature.

 Examples